For immediate assistance in an emergency, dial 911

 Critical Incident Stress and Management Training

-Critical Incident Stress and Management (CISM) Training was also sponsored by FCBHA in 2012 to provide support to members of Fayette County Law enforcement, social workers, the court system, and others in managing and dealing with the emotional effects of crisis incidents.
+Critical Incident Stress and Management (CISM) Training was sponsored by FCBHA in 2012 to provide support to members of Fayette County Law enforcement, social workers, the court system, and others in managing and dealing with the emotional effects of crisis incidents.

 Disaster Crisis Outreach and Referral Team